HomeWorks Tri-County Electric Cooperative offers several scholarship opportunities for cooperative members.

 Scholarships are available to home-schooled students, as well as those enrolled in public or private high schools.

-You must be enrolled in an accredited full-time postsecondary credit program (institute, technical, community college, or university) with a program starting date between June 1 and November 30 of this year.
+You must be enrolled in an accredited full-time postsecondary credit program (institute, technical, community college, or university) with a program starting date between June 1 and November 30 of the next school year.

 Applications will be evaluated on the following criteria: